-Products high in antioxidants are also considered healthful and beneficial for fighting off inflammation and increasing resistance to disease.
+Products high in antioxidants are also considered beneficial for fighting off inflammation and increasing resistance to disease.

-(For that reason, hibiscus is not recommended if you’re already taking blood pressure medicine.)
+For this reason, hibiscus isn’t recommended if you’re already taking blood pressure medicine.

 One test involving human and mice melanoma tissue found that hibiscus leaf polyphenols inhibited the viability of the cancer cells by 50% in a test of 24 hours, while leaving healthy skin tissue intact.
-Source: Nutra-Ingredients.
+See source: Nutra-Ingredients.

 Other test-tube studies showed positive results in hibiscus leaf extract stopping the spread of prostrate cancer cells, stomach cancer cells and mouth cancer cells.